Sagelt/beyond/text/rules.md

 Characters may have affiliations with many organizations and dedications to many ideals, but their allegiance is their guiding principle and a part of their identity.

+## Gear

+Gear is the equipment the player characters carry.
+Some gear is significant in itself and is listed indivudally, the rest of the miscellaneous stuff the characters carry is called **supplies**.
+The amount of supplies each class starts with is the amount they can carry in one slot.

+The gear section of each class lists starting gear as well as how many additional slots to carry gear the class has.
+Anything significant enough to be tracked as an individual item takes up a slot.
+Anything that's insignificant but maybe still useful can be used as 1 supply.

+Supplies include food, rope, grapples, spikes, blankets, flasks, water, or anything else that might be part of a typical camping kit.

+When adventurers make camp they use up 1 supply (eating, drinking, making the camp site safe and hospitable).
+If they do not have enough supplies they do not recover as usual in camp and instead gain a condition.

+Adventurers can also use their supplies as a store of useful items.
+At any time an adventurer can mark off one supply to grab a useful item from their pack that would reasonably be part of their kit.

+## Coin & The Economy

+Money is tracked in coin.
+Coin is the various currencies that circulate between the various kingdoms, wildlands, and autonomous areas of _Beyond._

+Coin is not king in _Beyond._ While most folk will accept coin, they will do so grudginly as coin's only guaranteed use is paying it back to whomever claims to govern you in taxes.
+Useful materials or goods, food, art, or favors are all more directly fungible to most sentient beings.

+There will eventually be a section of sample vendors listing what they accept and what they sell to make this easier for the GM, but it doesn't exist yet.
+Sorry!